tdwg/bdq/tg2/_review/docs/list/bdqcore/index.md

 		</tr>
 		<tr>
 			<td>ExpectedResponse</td>
-			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:occurrenceStatus is bdq:NotEmpty; FILLED_IN the value of dwc:occurrenceStatus using the bdq:defaultOccurrenceStatus Parameter value if dwc:occurrenceStatus,  dwc:individualCount and dwc:organismQuantity are bdq:Empty; otherwise NOT_AMENDED</td>
+			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:occurrenceStatus is bdq:NotEmpty; FILLED_IN the value of dwc:occurrenceStatus using the bdq:defaultOccurrenceStatus Parameter value if dwc:occurrenceStatus,dwc:individualCount and dwc:organismQuantity are bdq:Empty; otherwise NOT_AMENDED</td>
 		</tr>
 		<tr>
 			<td>Guid for Specification</td>